nitishajain/nitishajain.github.io/index.md

 ## [Recent News](/news/) {#news}

-* (Oct 2025) Delighted to share that our [perspective paper](https://www.nature.com/articles/s42256-025-01116-5) titled *Towards Deployment-Centric Multimodal AI Beyond Vision and Language* has finally been published in **Nature Machine Intelligence**, presenting a roadmap for real-world multimodal AI across domains like healthcare, sustainability, and engineering.
-Pleased to be part of this important collaboration led by the University of Sheffield and The Alan Turing Institute with collaborators from 22 institutions.
+* (Oct 2025) Delighted to share that our [perspective paper](https://www.nature.com/articles/s42256-025-01116-5) *Towards Deployment-Centric Multimodal AI Beyond Vision and Language* has finally been published in **Nature Machine Intelligence**.
+This paper presents a roadmap for real-world multimodal AI across domains like healthcare, sustainability, and engineering - pleased to be part of this important collaboration led by the University of Sheffield and The Alan Turing Institute with collaborators from 22 institutions.
 {: .text-justify}

 * (Sept 2025) Attended the [4th Annual Symposium](https://github.com/turing-knowledge-graphs/meet-ups/blob/main/symposium-2025.md) of the *Turing Interest Group on Knowledge Graphs*, featuring insightful talks on neuro-symbolic agents, multimodal knowledge graphs and the UK’s Grand Challenges in defence, sustainability and health.